neonmik/Wave-Machine-Firmware/README.md

 Updates and Bugfixes:

 - Filter:
+    - Write new Cutoff LUT as half the range is wasted on the same value.
     - Add ADSR functions.
     - Add modulation inputs for controls.
-    - Bigfix: fix inputs for controls (Cutoff, Resonance, Type, Punch):- needs the ranges fixing at the minute.
+    - Bugfix: fix inputs for controls (Cutoff, Resonance, Type, Punch):- needs the ranges fixing at the minute.

 - Multicore

-    - Test swapping the cores back now I've proved 15~ voices on core0.
     - Move Note_priority back to core1 - Take the time pressiure off core1, and has it send voice assignments via a queue.
+    - ????
+Test swapping the cores back now I've proved 15~ voices on core0.

 - Improve Contorls funtionality:
     - Time to add shift functions!